MakerNetwork/MakerNet.work/doc/virtual_dev_env.md

 10. Email notifications will be caught by MailCatcher.
 To see the emails sent by the platform, open your web browser at `http://localhost:1080` to access the MailCatcher interface.

+## Development Workflow

+These are the recomended set of steps when making changes to the MaketNet codebase.
+Try to follow them as much as posible to facilitate the integration of features and fixes into the codebase.

+1. Checkout the branch that will be the base for the changes.
+It is usually the `development` branch, but better ask the lead developer.

+2. Create a new branch prefixing it with `feature/` for new features or `fix/` to work with bugs.
+   Then, checkout your new branch.

+3. Start the following processes in different terminals from the `/vagrant` directory of the virtual environment.
+(Don't forget to run `source ~/.envrc`):
+   - `bundle exec mailcatcher --foreground --ip=0.0.0.0`
+   - `bundle exec sidekiq -C ./config/sidekiq.yml`
+   - `bundle exec rails s -b 0.0.0.0`

+4. Star coding!
+Remember the follwing:
+   - Check the application opening a browser at http://localhost:3000 (a private window is suggested).
+   - Check the emails opening a browser tab at http://localhost:1080
+   - You can stop the execution of the application at a certain point using the instruction `byebug` inside the application code.
+Then, a session with the variables and at that point of the execution will be avaiable at the Rails terminal.
+Check the [ByeBug docs][2] to learn more.
+   - Use TDD as much as posible.

+5. When finished, rebase your branch with the most recent changes in its parent branch, push to your branch and issue a pull request to its parent branch.

 ## Emulated Production Environment